 I'm always interested in hearing what I sound like in other parts of the world.
 If you happen to make a recording, please send me a copy / link (it helps me monitor my signal quality, too).
-I switched to a new microphone in late Apr 2013, so I'm particularly interested in knowing more about the audio quality on the other end.
 SDR WAV files or screenshots of a waterfall showing my signal are also appreciated (if my signal is ever wide, please let me know!).

 I appreciate being spotted.
-I generally watch the cluster feed while I'm on the air; I don't monitor my email.
+I try to watch the cluster feed while I'm on the air; I don't monitor my email.

 I generally upload to LoTW about once a month, and shortly after major contests.

 My contest callsigns are ZM1G for SSB and ZL1G for RTTY.

 Different hams have different approaches to pileups.
-Here's some info about how I handle them, and tips for reaching me in one:
+Here's some info about how I handle them in SSB, and tips for reaching me in one: